-Seat Adjustment Lever (Not shown)
+Seat Adjustment Lever (Not Shown)

-The seat adjustment lever is located below the front/right of the seat.
+The seat adjustment lever is located below and to the right of the seat for SD models, or on the right side of the seat for SDL models.
 The lever allows for adjustment forward or rearward of the operator's seat.
 Refer to the Assembly & Set-Up section for instructions on adjusting the seat position.

-Seat Tilt Knob (Not shown)
+Seat Tilt Knob (Not Shown)